luismoralesp/tablecache/README.md

 ##Implementation##

-Just define an model for your JTable
+Just define a model for your JTable

 *For example:*
 ```java